 7. Once the data on your iPhone is erased, you will see your iPhone starting with the Hello Screen.

-8. Follow the on-screen instructions, until you reach ‘Apps & Data’ Screen.
-If a backup is available, select Restore From iCloud option.
-If not, select Set up as New iPhone option.
+8. Follow the on-screen instructions, until you reach ‘Apps & Data’ Screen and select Set up as New iPhone option.

 2. Unlock Disabled iPhone Using Recovery Mode

-After iPhone is powered OFF, connect iPhone to computer and follow the steps as applicable for your model of iPhone.
+3. Next, follow the steps below to enter Recovery Mode as applicable for your model of iPhone.

-iPhone 7/7 Plus: Press and hold the Volume Down button and connect iPhone to computer.
-Continue Holding the Volume Down button, until you see Recovery Mode screen.
+iPhone 7/7 Plus: Press and hold the Side and Volume Down buttons at the same time.
+Keep holding them, until you see the Recovery Mode screen.

-iPhone 6/6s/5/5s and earlier: Press and hold the Home button and connect iPhone to computer.
-Keep holding the Home button, until you see Recovery Mode Screen (iTunes Logo and Cable)
+iPhone 6 or earlier: Press and hold Home and Side (Power) buttons at the same time.
+Keep holding them, until you see the Recovery Mode Screen (iTunes Logo and Cable)

-Note: Do not release the button as you see your iPhone starting with Apple Logo.
-Continue holding the button, until you see Recovery Mode Screen (iTunes Logo with cable).
+Note: Do not release the button as you see iPhone starting with Apple Logo.
+Continue holding down the button, until you see Recovery Mode Screen.

-Once the Restore process is completed, you will find your device starting with ‘Hello’ screen.
+After the Restore process is completed, you will find iPhone starting with the ‘Hello’ screen.

-Follow the on-screen instructions, until you reach ‘Apps & Data’ Screen.
-If a backup is available, select Restore From iCloud or iTunes option.
-If not, select Set up as New iPhone option.
+Follow the on-screen instructions, until you reach ‘Apps & Data’ Screen and select Set up as New iPhone option.